assaabloy-ppi/salt-aa/README.md

 Our approach is to follow the original TweetNaCl/NaCl C API closely.
 This is a low-level API.

-Changes from original, comments, etc:
+Changes from original, comments, implementation approach, etc:

 * Unlike the TweetNaCl original, this library does not depend on random data.
 All functions are pure functions; they are deterministic.